zariffromlatif/zariffromlatif/README.md

 - 👋 Hi, I’m @zariffromlatif

-- 👀 I’m interested in nothing
-- 🌱 I’m currently learning life
+-  I’m currently learning life
-- 💞️ I’m looking to collaborate on anything
+-  I’m looking to collaborate on anything
-- 📫 How to reach me zariffromlatif@gmail.com
+- How to reach me zariffromlatif@gmail.com

 <!---
 zariffromlatif/zariffromlatif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.